mikegioia/debian-server/README.md

 then edit line 50 of `/src/sshd_config` to be `PasswordAuthentication no` and then restart SSH by running `sudo /etc/init.d/ssh restart`.

-##Edit the configuration file
+##Run the configuration script for each profile

-There are a few config variables in `example.cfg`:
+To create a new default profile, run `./configure.sh <profile>` where `<profile>` is the path hierarchy you want in the `/conf` directory.
+For example, to create a new profile named 'development', simply run `./configure.sh development`.
+The folder 'development' will be created in the `/conf` directory with all of the default configuration files.
+To create a profile with more context, you could run something like `./configure.sh dev/app/db1` which would create that path in the `/conf` directory.
+In this case, db1 would be the folder with the configuration files.

+The main configuration file created will be called `config` which has a few variables you can set:

 * **username**: user account on the web server
-* **siteurl**: your web site URL
-* **server**: the directory folder containing your server config files (in `/conf`).
-          If you want to include multiple server configs, make a new folder for each one and a separate config file too.

-You should change `example.cfg` to be something related to your web server in case you want to run this across multiple machines.
+* **<program>_version**: version to install for the given software
+* **ip_public**: machine's public IP address (optional)
+* **ip_internal**: machines internal network IP address (optional)
+* **scripts**: array of scripts to run by default

 ##Edit the server configuration files

-Inside `/conf/server` are a collection of nginx configuration files.
-You should change the `example.com` references to be your site URL hosted on the web server.
-Inside `nginx.conf` you should change the include paths.
-HTTS is not inluced by default, so uncomment it out to have nginx load that file.

-##Choose which sub-scripts to run

-You can specify which sub-scripts to run by editing `install.sh`.
-By default it will run all 8.
-Comment out or remove any numbered scripts you do not want to run (for example, if you don't want to install and set up mongo, comment out the line to run `8_mongo.sh`).
+Inside `/conf/<profile>` are a collection of configuration files and source files that the applications will use.

+@TODO -- write out info on these

 ##Run the installer

-When you're ready to install run the command `./install.sh example.cfg` **AS ROOT**.
+When you're ready to install run the command `./install.sh <profile>` **AS ROOT**.
 These scripts assume root so please `sudu su` before running them.
-If you changed the name of `example.cfg` make sure to use the new name in the command you run.

 ##Notes about this installation

 * This script will `apt-get update` and `apt-get upgrade` your system.
 This could take a while so be sure to watch over it.
-* You will be prompted to set MySQL and PHPMyAdmin passwords.
+* You will be prompted to set passwords for MySQL and MariaDB.
 Keep those handy and watch when it prompts.
-* PHP Mongo extension will be installed at the end if you include `8_mongo.sh` in your install.
+* You will be asked to install PHP Mongo extension if you run the PHP script.
+* You will be asked if you want to overwrite the SSH config each time the profile script runs.
+It will default to NO but it's best to copy this over the first time you run it.
 * It's best to scp these files to `/root` and definitely run the installer as root.
-* I've timed the entire install process and it averages to about 8 minutes on a 256MB machine!
+* I've timed the entire install process and it averages to about 8 minutes on a 512MB machine!